fanger2791/College-Tuition-and-Income-Inequality/README.md

 LINK: https://www.openicpsr.org/openicpsr/project/151521/version/V1/view

-There are many files but look for "Figure_1_data.xlsx" and "SCF_AER_submit.xlsx"

-To download, you must create an account and sign in.
-Once the data has been downloaded to your computer, please note of the file path, then in the qmd file, update path to your own accordingly
 2. Run `scripts/simulate_data.R` to simulate what the data could look like
 3. Run `scripts/test_data.R` to test the data
 4. Run `scripts/data_cleaning.R` to generate the clean data